Sikh Castes: An Academic Perspective

 Similarly, Kalals - who could be called both an artisan and a commercial caste- are a caste of distillers or liquor sellers and are also called Ahluwalia, an adoptive name derived from Sikh leader Jassa Singh Kalal's village which was called Ahlo.
 Most of the castes like Kalal, Tarkhan, Jheer, Suniyara, etc who changed their titles have done so for upward social mobility or to escape discrimination which unfortunately continues to exist despite dissemination of Sikh ideas of equality.
 For some inexplicable reason a low esteem continues to be attached to artisan trades requiring a high degree of skill and industry.
 This sentiment is altogether against the spirit of Sikhism but unfortunately does exist.

 Brahman , the highest caste among Hindus, does not have the same rank in Punjab, especially among Sikhs.
 In rural areas most of them are ordinary farmers and generally not as prosperous as Jats, Mahtons and Sainis etc. They also used to work as cooks in villages when they did not have sufficient land for ploughing.
 In urban area they also do shopkeeping.
-They gave up their traditional profession of priest craft a long time ago during Mughal era when Hinduism was not allowed to be practiced openly.
+They gave up their traditional profession of priest craft and teaching a long time ago during Mughal era when Hinduism was not allowed to be practiced openly.
 A clear sign of this state of affairs to have existed was the complete absence of historical Hindu temples in Punjab which were demolished during Mughal rule.
 Brahmins of Punjab were thus deprived of their traditional means of living and were driven to penury.

 Another caste within Sikhs worth mentioning is that of Sansis.
 It is not a Sikh caste with significant numbers but they have produced one of the greatest Sikh personalities, i.e Maharaja Ranjit Singh.
 This is a caste of vagabonds and gypsies.
 They claim origin from Bhati Rajputs and were enlisted as a criminal tribe by the British.
 A small section of this caste got settled in agriculture near Raja Sansi in Amritsar district and among them was born the great Maharaja.
 Sansis have been denotified since Indian independence and have been rehabilitated, at least in the government records.